A common format for creative records.

 Verify

-Use the record ID, link, or fingerprint to check the public record details.
+Use the record ID, link, or fingerprint to check the public record details at any time.

 A standard only helps if it stays usable.
 CRS is intentionally simple: enough structure to make records consistent, without adding language or steps that creators do not need.